-All behaviours are divided into two categories 'good' and 'great' with descriptors to clarify how they relate to the way we work and underpin the Council's brand and core values.
+All behaviours are divided into two categories 'good' and 'great' with descriptors to clarify how they relate to the way we work and underpin the School's values.

-- Good our required behaviours for everyone consistent demonstration reflective of a PDR behavioural rating of '2'. - Great our aspiring behaviours display exemplary behaviour in the 'Solihull Way' to deliver the brand at the highest level, consistent demonstration reflective of a PDR behavioural rating of '1'.
+• Good - our required behaviours for everyone - consistent demonstration reflective of a PDR behavioural rating of '2'.

+• Great - our aspiring behaviours display exemplary behaviour to deliver the service or role you undertake at the highest level, consistent demonstration reflective of a PDR behavioural rating of '1'.